x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/plus-addressing-in-exchange-online.md

 In September 2020, support for plus addressing, also known as subaddressing, was added to Exchange Online.
 Subaddressing is defined as a way to support dynamic, disposable recipient (not sender) email addresses for mailboxes.

-An SMTP email address uses the basic syntax: <local-part>@<domain>.
+An SMTP email address uses the basic syntax:`<local-part>@<domain>`.
 For example, sean@contoso.com.
-Plus addressing uses the syntax: <local-part>+<tag>@<domain>.
+Plus addressing uses the syntax: `<local-part>+<tag>@<domain>`.
 For example, sean+newsletter@contoso.com.
-The original email address must be valid; the +tag value that you add is arbitrary, although regular character restrictions for SMTP email addresses apply (for example, no spaces).
-For more information about using plus addresses, see the Using plus addresses section later in this topic.
+The original email address must be valid; the `+tag` value that you add is arbitrary, although regular character restrictions for SMTP email addresses apply (for example, no spaces).
+For more information about using plus addresses, see Using plus addresses section.

 Plus addressing is already available in Outlook.com.
 By default, plus addressing support is disabled in Exchange Online, because Exchange has always supported regular email addresses that contain the plus sign.
 If you already use plus signs in email addresses, and you enable plus addressing, these email address might stop working.